diodz/dpl-earthquakes/README.md

 # GitHub Codespaces

 Replicates our results in DPL.
+To replicate out results run the following notebooks:

+1 - Maule SCM.ipynb

+2 - Canterbury SCM.ipynb

+3 - Additional Figures.ipynb

-We are testing the Synthetic Control Method from: https://sdfordham.github.io/pysyncon/
+We are using the Synthetic Control Method from: https://sdfordham.github.io/pysyncon/